 While SMEs are the most frequent applicants to the Canada-Ontario Job Grant, a variety of organizations can apply, including:

-- Employer consortia; and
+- Employer consortium; or

 What types of training does COJG support?

-COJG funding supports third-party training for skills that are in high-demand by employers.
+COJG funding supports third-party training for skills that are in high demand by employers.
 Companies can choose the training that meets the needs of their company, and purchase the training as offered by a private trainer, university or college, school board, or union-based training centre.